DFE-Digital/SUI_Matcher/documentation/docs/architecture.md

 #### Strategy 2

 An alternative strategy is currently under testing is defined below.
 This uses Non-fuzzy and fuzzy searches, including wild card searches on postcode.
+Order of queries is not opimized, instead uses a larger variation of queries.

 | Rule Order | Search                                                                                                     | Example                                                                                                                                                  | Returns                                                     |
 |:-----------|:-----------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------|